LastAncientOne/Deep_Learning_Machine_Learning_Stock/Stock_Algorithms/README.md

 ### Bernoulli Restricted Boltzmann Machine
 Bernoulli Restricted Boltzmann Machine (RBM) is a generative stochastic artificial neural network that can learn a probability distribution over its set of inputs.

+##  Algorithm Library
+### Catboost
+CatBoost is an algorithm for gradient boosting on decision trees.

 ## Authors
 ### * Tin Hang